Nordic fund KLP divests from Adani Ports over links to Myanmar military

 "In this way, the port could be used by the army to continue its violations of human rights," KLP said.

+Adani said it condemned the violence in Myanmar and the violations of the fundamental rights of its people and that, at the time the deal was concluded in 2019, its counterparties were entities of the democratically-elected government.

-Adani Ports said in May it could abandon the Myanmar container terminal project and write down the investment if it was found to be in violation of sanctions imposed by the United States.
+It reiterated it could abandon the project and write down the investment if it is found to be in violation of sanctions imposed by the United States.

+"The write down will not materially affect the balance sheet as it is equivalent to about 1.3% of...total assets," it said in a statement to Reuters.

 KLP said it had been in a dialogue with Adani Ports since March this year and held a meeting with the company's management in April.

-Adani told KLP "it takes human rights seriously, and that it has a human rights policy", KLP said in its statement.
+Adani told KLP "it takes human rights seriously, and that it has a human rights policy", KLP said.

 At the same time, "Adani said it had made no due diligence assessments relating to human rights before the agreement it concluded with the Myanmar military", KLP said.

-(Additional reporting by John Geddie and Sudarshan Varadhan Editing by Robert Birsel)
+(Additional reporting by John Geddie and Sudarshan Varadhan, Editing by Robert Birsel and Angus MacSwan)

 ((gwladys.fouche@tr.com; +47 21 04 05 53; Reuters Messaging: Twitter handle: @gfouche))